-US decides to limit leasing in Alaska petroleum reserve
+U.S. decides to limit leasing in Alaska petroleum reserve

 JUNEAU, Alaska (AP) — The U.S. Interior Department has issued a decision to limit roughly half the National Petroleum Reserve-Alaska to oil and gas leasing.
-The decision rolls back an approach taken by the prior Trump administration, and it drew criticism from Alaska’s U.S. senators.
+The decision rolls back an approach taken by the Trump administration, and it drew criticism from Alaska’s U.S. senators.

 The decision signed by Laura Daniel-Davis, principal deputy assistant secretary for land and minerals management, was dated Monday.
 It was released following a recent visit to the state by Interior Secretary Deb Haaland.